seanreed1111/sql-recipes/recipes.md

 SELECT jh.JobsHeld, count(*) as StaffCount FROM (SELECT u.employee_id, count(*) as JobsHeld FROM (SELECT employee_id FROM employee union all
-SELECT employee_id FROM hr.job_history) u group by u.employee_id) jh
+SELECT employee_id FROM hr.job_history) u GROUP BY u.employee_id) jh
-group by jh.JobsHeld;
+GROUP BY jh.JobsHeld;

 How It Works
 The key to our recipe is the flexibility of the COUNT function, which can be used for far more than just physically counting the number of rows in a table.
 You can count anything you can represent in a result.
-This means you can count derived data, inferred data, and transient calculations and determinations.
+This means you can count derived data, inferred data, and transient calculations and deterMINations.
 Our recipe uses nested subSELECTs and counts at two levels, and is best understood starting FROM the inside and working out.
 We know an employee’s current position is tracked in the employee table, and that each instance of previous positions with the organization is recorded in the HR.JOB_HISTORY table.
 We can’t just count the entries in HR.JOB_HISTORY and add one for the employee’ current positions, because staff who have never changed jobs don’t have an entry in HR.JOB_HISTORY.
 Instead, we perform a UNION ALL of the EMPLOYEE_ID values across both employee and HR.JOB_HISTORY, building a basic result set that repeats an EMPLOYEE_ID for every position an employee has held.
 ---